aaronamano/aaronamano/README.md

 <ul>
 	<li>4th Year High School:
 		<ul>
-			<li>I has exposure to programming mobile apps in Code.org with an older version of JavaScript</li>
+			<li>I had exposure to programming mobile apps in Code.org with an older version of JavaScript</li>
 	  		<li>I started learning the basics of HTML, CSS, JavaScript, and a little bit of Python</li>
 			<li>I did a CS Internal Assesment for IB CS HL where I managed and filtered emails using a Gmail API</li>
 		</ul>